What is urban greening (and how is it creating the cities of the future)?

 1. Offsets carbon emissions

 Incorporating urban vegetation into cities could help offset carbon dioxide emissions produced from vehicles, according to research.
-Trees and vegetation planted in cities act as a carbon sink, capturing emissions from the atmosphere through the process of carbon sequestration.
+Trees and vegetation planted in cities act as a carbon sink, capturing emissions from the atmosphere through the process of carbon sequestration and therefore reducing poor air quality.

 2. Improve the wellbeing of inhabitants

-As with biophilia, living closer to a natural environment has been proven to provide health and quality of life benefits, with residential green space linked to a 55% reduction in mental health problems among children, according to one study.
+As with biophilia, natural environments have been shown to provide health and quality of life benefits, with residential green space linked to a 55% reduction in mental health problems among children, according to one study.
 Other research has found that green public spaces and access to nature can reduce stress, improve morale, support immune systems and even reduce the risk of chronic diseases like asthma.

 Learn more: What is biophilia (and what does it mean for the built environment)?